szuke/xtuple-extensions/docs/TUTORIAL.md

 XT.extensions.icecream = {};
 ```

 ### Models

-Now we can start to build on the client.
-We use a model layer based on backbone.js and backbone-relational, and at its simplest the model layer requires very little code.
-Create a file `ice_cream_flavor.js` in the `client/models` directory, with the following:
+xTuple's mobile/web framework uses a model layer based on backbone.js and backbone-relational, and at its simplest the model layer requires very little code.
+Create a file `ice_cream_flavor.js` in the `/path/to/xtuple-extensions/source/icecream/client/models` directory, with the following:

 ```javascript
 XM.IceCreamFlavor = XM.Document.extend({